lamps-lab/patentfigure/PatentFigureSegmentation/README.md

 This project is about the segmentation of patent drawings using a pipeline integrated with Transformer model.
 The following steps were carried out in order to perform the segmentation:

-- We used Amazon Rekognition tool to obtain bounding box coordinates for the figure labels.
+1. We used Amazon Rekognition tool to obtain bounding box coordinates for the figure labels.

-- We used the coordinates obtained in step 1 to wipe off the figure labels.
+2. We used the coordinates obtained in step 1 to wipe off the figure labels.

-- We processed the figure only images before applying a Transformer model on the images.
+3. We then processed the figure only images before applying a Transformer model on the images.

-- Then, we used Transformer model to segment the patent drawings and their corresponding labels.
+4. Then, we used Transformer model to segment the patent drawings and their corresponding labels.

-- The output are segmented images and a json file that includes the metadata extracted from each sub-figure in the patent drawings.
+5. Finally, the output are segmented images and a json file that includes the metadata extracted from each sub-figure in the patent drawings.

 # Running the Pipeline
 1. Clone this repository and create a python virtual environment and activate it.